JLCarveth/zpl-docs/user_manual.md

 }
 ```

-In addition to these common loops, Ziro also offers a `foreach` loop which can be executed on any Iterable object (Arrays, or other classes extending Iterable):
+In addition to these common loops, Zero also offers a `foreach` loop which can be executed on any Iterable object (Arrays, or other classes extending Iterable):
 ```
 foreach (String s : arrayOfStrings)
 {